 Art‘s Colorful Impact

-Striking graffiti and vibrant street art are without a doubt, one of the first things you will notice upon arrival.
-Whether its whole Colombia or the city of Medellin itself.
+Striking graffiti and vibrant street art are undoubtedly one of the first things you will notice upon arrival.
+Whether it’s the whole of Colombia or the city of Medellin itself.

 Alongside music, the splendid and creative art played a crucial role in bringing optimism and positive changes, that would eventually transform the neighborhood and the whole city of Medellin to something truly incredible, beloved by many today!